mvollmer/cockpit-design-elements/elements.md

 Cockpit makes it obvious when the user is leaving the "beaten path" by keeping the non-guided parts separate, somehow.

+### SI vs IEC Unit prefixes

+Cockpit uses the "human" SI unit prefixes "k", "M", "G", ... in preference to the "computer" IEC unit prefixes "ki", "Mi", "Gi", ...

+Cockpit might show numbers with either of the prefixes, and we might change our preferences, but Cockpit will always use SI and IEC correctly.
+The "M" prefix will always mean a factor of 1000000, and never 1048576.

+Size of storage devices, network speeds, etc are shown with SI prefixes.
+Amounts of RAM are shown with IEC prefixes.
+When space is ample, a quantity should be shown with both SI and IEC prefixes and the exact number without any prefix.
+This is done to remove any doubts over whether Cockpit gets the unit prefixes correct or not, and to give the exact number without any of the rounding that Cockpit does in other places to save space.

+For example, disk capacity is shown as

+    2.15 GB, 2 GiB, 2147483648 bytes

+in the card with all the other verbose details of a disk.

 ### Patternfly

 Cockpit uses Patternfly and generally follows Patternfly's design